 Little Cataraqui Creek Conservation Area: Located 2 km north of Hwy.
 401 on Division St. (County Road 10), Kingston.
 Offers 5 trails of varying lengths, plus picnic tables, washrooms, canoe rentals and an outdoor centre.
 Website: www.cataraquiregion.on.ca/lands/littlecat.htm

 Rock Dunder (~3 km): located near Morton.
 Take Stanley Lash Lane (located at the south end of Morton, to the west off of Highway 15) to the trailhead parking area (stay left).
 The trail takes you to the edge of Morton Bay and then up to the top of Rock Dunder (about a 45 minute hike).
-Operated by the Rideau Waterway Land Trust (www.rwlt.org).
+Owned and operated by the Rideau Waterway Land Trust - please respect their rules.
+Website: www.frontenacarchbiosphere.ca/explore/fab-trails/hike/hiking-trails/rock-dunder

 Foley Mountain Conservation Area (6 km): located near Westport, off County Road 10, it offers swimming, group camping, hiking, educational programs.
 It also has a 6 km walking trail, an Interpretive Centre, toilets, beach, change house, picnic tables and a picnic shelter.
 Website: www.rvca.ca/careas/foley